Mohammed-Refat-0/Python_project--bike_share_data/README.md

 # Python Project
 ## Statistics program for Bike-Share provider
 ### introduction
-In this project, I used data provided by Motivate, a bike-share system provider for many major cities in the United States, to write a python program to uncover bike-share usage patterns.
+In this project, I used data provided by Motivate, a bike-share system provider for many major cities in the United States, to write a Python program to uncover bike-share usage patterns.
 I will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
 ### Statistics Computed by the program
 #1 Popular times of travel (i.e., occurs most often in the start time)\
 most common month\